The Mask (comics): Publication history

 The base concept of The Mask was created by Mike Richardson on 5 February 1982.
 It first saw life as a single sketch he drew in 1985 for APA-5, an amateur press publication created by writer Mark Verheiden.
 After starting Dark Horse Comics, Richardson pitched his concept to Marvel Comics comic book writer/artist Mark Badger.
 The outcome was the Masque strip that ran in the early issues of Dark Horse Presents.
 Badger's strips became increasingly political, and Richardson ended the strip to bring the character back to his original concept.

 Artist Chris Warner was hired to revamp the character based on Richardson's original APA-5 drawing and created the definitive look for the character.
 This new look was launched in 1989 in the pages of Dark Horse's Mayhem anthology.
-Aspiring writer John Arcudi and artist Doug Mahnke were hired to create the new adventures, which became the first very popular use of the character, "a combination of Tex Avery and The Terminator".
-The Mask stories from Mayhem #1-4 were later collected as the 1991 issue The Mask #0 and also in a trade paperback collection.
+Aspiring writer John Arcudi and artist Doug Mahnke were hired to create the new adventures, which became the first popular use of the character, "a combination of Tex Avery and The Terminator".
+The Mask stories from Mayhem #1–4 were later collected as the 1991 issue The Mask #0 and also in a trade paperback collection.

 Mayhem was canceled after four issues, but, in 1991, Arcudi and Mahnke continued with The Mask four issue limited series, which introduced one of the Mask's antagonists, a mute brutish hulk named Walter.
 This run was among Dark Horse's best sellers; following it, the company continued a succession of miniseries around the Mask, with various antagonists and protagonists wearing the mask.
 These series concluded in 2000 with the DC Comics crossover Joker/Mask, in which the magical Mask finds its way into the hands of Batman's arch-enemy The Joker.
 The first major storylines and the Joker/Mask crossover have all been collected in trade-paperback format and in a limited-edition hardcover box set.
-It was later revived as two spin-off series: Itty Bitty Mask and I Pledge Allegiance To The Mask.
+It was later revived as two spin-off series: Itty Bitty Mask and I Pledge Allegiance To The Mask!.